aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/080_cicd/010_setup/_index.md

 ## Create The Pipeline

 We will use the AWS CDK to provision our CICD pipeline.
-First start by cloning the repository for the workshop.
+First, in your cloud9 terminal, start by cloning the repository for the workshop.

 ```
 cd ~/environment